 Welcome to the Boulder County Voluntary Organizations Active in Disaster!
 We are working to build relationships between disaster relief and community organizations throughout Boulder County before we are impacted.
 Our disaster response systems involve government, business, non-profit, and community groups and we believe that acknowledging and strengthening these relationships makes us better able to respond successfully when help is needed.

-- The Boulder County VOAD works with a wide variety of faith based, nonprofit, and local government including the Office of Emergency Management and Boulder County Housing and Human Services, in addition to coordinating network members.
+The Boulder County VOAD works with a wide variety of faith based, nonprofit, and local government including the Office of Emergency Management and Boulder County Housing and Human Services, in addition to coordinating network members.

 Members of the Boulder County VOAD do not pay dues.
 Many other VOADs do require that in order to help with operations and organization, but the BoCo VOAD is small enough to not need that at this point.